“Hate Has No Home Here” Campaign

 WHY NOW?
 Antisemitism in the Berkshires has existed for years.
 However, since the violent attack on Israel by Hamas terrorists on October 7, antisemitism has been escalating precipitously.
 The most recent FBI data show religiously motivated hate crimes have more than doubled since 2020, with anti-Jewish motivated crimes accounting for over 60% of those reported.
 In 2023, Massachusetts experienced a 189% increase in antisemitic incidents over the previous year.
 Within those numbers, harassment was up 444%, physical assaults doubled, and vandalism rose by 70%.
 Massachusetts recorded the 5th highest number of incidents in the entire US.

 Locally, the Jewish community has experienced hate emails sent to Jewish leaders, threatening social media posts, bomb threats at local congregations, and conspiracy theory accusations broadcasted on a local email list-serve.
-Jewish-owned businesses and individuals have been harrassed and targeted with hostile comments, stickers, and graffiti.
+Jewish-owned businesses and individuals have been harassed and targeted with hostile comments, stickers, and graffiti.